 In an effort to make government more transparent and representative, I have:

 -Voted for lobbyist gift bans.
-Legislators can currently accept unlimited gifts for unlimited amounts.
-I have voted in favor of complete bans of lobbyist gifts and have offered amendments to close loopholes in proposed legislation.
+Before the recent passage of Clean Missouri, legislators could accept unlimited gifts for unlimited amounts.
+I voted in favor of complete bans of lobbyist gifts and offered amendments to close loopholes in proposed legislation.
 Undue influence -- even the perception of it -- hurts our institutions.

 -Held elected leaders accountable.
 We should hold high standards for office holders.
 When leaders do not meet those standards, it is time to hold them accountable.